bob1de/btrfs-backup/README.md

 works.
 However, you should have a basic understanding of snapshots and subvolumes.

-It is a fork of https://github.com/lordsutch/btrfs-backup with extended features and some fixes.
+btrfs-backup has almost no dependencies and hence is well suited for many kinds of setups with only minimal maintenance effort.

+Originally, it started as a fork of https://github.com/lordsutch/btrfs-backup.
+Since then, most of the code has been rewritten and many new features were added.

 ### Features
 * Initial creation of full backups